 - Make them welcome and make them feel like they're a part of the team.

 - Set challenging goals that can be achieved, such as SMART goals.

 - Be a leader, not just a manager.

 Once you've hired the best employees (and have challenged and motivated them), don't ignore them.
 The same attention you paid to work assignments, employee satisfaction, and being a part of a team needs to continue.
 As soon as you slack off, employee satisfaction and motivation decreases, employees become disenchanted and quit.
 You've only succeeded in contributing to the "employee turnover" statistic you were trying to avoid.

 - You want TGIM (thank goodness it's Monday) employees, not TGIF (thank goodness it's Friday) employees.

 - Give them positive feedback as often as possible.

 - Provide appropriate rewards and recognition for jobs done well.

 - Create referral programs and reward your employees for referring other candidates.

 When employees see your company as the employer of choice that they want to join and stay with, you've succeeded.
-Whether an employee retires at age sixty or seventy, as long as you continue to inspire, motivate, and challenge them, they will contribute at the high level you need to beat the competition.
+Whether an employee retires at age 60 or 70, as long as you continue to inspire, motivate, and challenge them, they will contribute at the high level you need to beat the competition.
 Additionally, a life-long satisfied employee will refer other quality employees to your company.
 This enables you to attract and retain second and even third generation high-quality employees who ultimately save the company money that can be used for bonuses and raises.